Has rule breaker Boris Johnson met his match in 'partygate'? - ExBulletin

 Brexit was won in a 2016 referendum campaign that contained many dubious claims, including Johnson’s oft-repeated allegation that Britain gave the EU £350million a week that could instead be spent on UK health services.

 Johnson suffered an early political setback when then-Conservative leader Michael Howard fired him in 2004 for lying about an extramarital affair.
-A month earlier, Howard had forced him to apologize to the city of Liverpool for accusing its residents of wallowing in victimhood.
+A month earlier Howard had forced him to apologize to the city of Liverpool for accusing its people of wallowing in victimhood.

 Opponents have long argued that Johnson’s misunderstanding of facts and history of flippant comments made him unfit for high office.
 Over the years, Johnson has called Papua New Guineans cannibals, claimed that part of Kenyan Barack Obama had an ancestral aversion to Britain, and compared Muslim women who wear face veils to mail boxes.